JakeMoralez/FlectoneWeb/pulse/en/docs/command/symbol/index.md

 List of categories and symbols separated by spaces

-::: tip WHAT CAN YOU DO WITH THIS?
+::: info WHAT CAN YOU DO WITH THIS?
 1. Add your own symbols to the current ones, separated by spaces
 2. Rename categories or add your own
    :::